Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Dynamical System Analysis

-We know that the Einstein's equation are second order in nature.
-However, to perform a dynamical system analysis, they must be transformed into a set of first-order differential equations.
+We know that Einstein's equations are second order in nature.
+However, to perform a DSA, they must be transformed into a set of first-order differential equations.
 A widely practiced method is to begin by normalizing the Friedmann equation by the square of the Hubble parameter to make each term dimensionless.
 In the process, it brings all the components contributing to the Hubble rate on equal footing.
-The next step is to write the equation of motion for each independent dimensionless dynamical variable obtained with the help of the Raychaudhuri and Klien-Gordon equation.
-The final set of equations for each variable, when expressed entirely in terms of newly defined dimensionless variables, constitutes the required autonomous system.
+The next step is to write the EoM for each independent dimensionless dynamical variable obtained with the help of the Raychaudhuri and Klien-Gordon equations.
+The final set of the equations, when expressed entirely in terms of newly defined dimensionless variables, constitutes the required autonomous system.